Einstein-Yang-Mills fields in conformally compact manifolds: Introduction

 As expected from past experience, when trying to implement the appropriate perturbative scheme in our setting, two complications immediately arise.
 The first one relates to the existence of a large gauge symmetry group for the field equations, which in particular prevents them from being elliptic.
 To overcome this we combine the schemes in \cite{biquard2000metriques,mazzeo2006maskit,usula2021yang} so that by imposing the {\em Bianchi-Coulomb gauge} we are able to construct a local slice for the gauge action along which ellipticity (i.e. pointwise invertibility of the principal symbol) of the linearized field equations is restored.
-Next, since the linearized operator acts on sections of vector bundles over a conformally compact manifold, ellipticity alone does not suffice to ensure its Fredholmness, much less its invertibility, in a suitable weighted H\"older scale.
-The key point here is that the principal symbol of such a linearization, which is determined by the contravariant metric, vanishes along the conformal boundary; see Example \ref{lap:exp:loc}, where this phenomenon is explicitly described for the scalar Laplacian.
+Next, since this gauged linearized operator acts on sections of vector bundles over a conformally compact manifold, ellipticity alone does not suffice to ensure its Fredholmness, much less its invertibility, in a suitable weighted H\"older scale.
+The key point here is that the principal symbol of this linearized operator is essentially determined by the contravariant metric, which vanishes along the conformal boundary; see Example \ref{lap:exp:loc}, where this phenomenon is explicitly described for the scalar Laplacian.
 Thus, interior ellipticity should somehow be complemented with a notion of ellipticity along the conformal boundary, which involves the invertibiliby of certain ``model'' operators.
-This may be accomplished either by adapting the ``low tech'' methods in \cite{graham1991einstein,andersson1993elliptic,andersson1996solutions,lee2006fredholm} or as an application of the powerful $0$-calculus for uniformly degenerate elliptic operators put forward in \cite{mazzeo1988hodge,mazzeo1987meromorphic}, whose variants{ } have been extensively used over the years, notably in the deformation theory of Einstein metrics; see \cite{biquard2006parabolic,biquard2011nonlinear,mazzeo2006maskit,bahuaud2020geometrically,usula2021yang,fine2022non} for a sample of such applications.
-Yet another route to the analytical machinery used here derives from the pseudo-differential calculus on manifolds with a ``Lie structure at infinity'' \cite{ammann2004geometry,ammann2007pseudodifferential,carvalho2018fredholm}.
+There are at least two ways to overcome this difficulty.
+First, we may adapt the ``low tech'' methods in \cite{graham1991einstein,andersson1993elliptic,andersson1996solutions,lee2006fredholm}, which for instance have been systematically employed to establish the existence of static/stationary space-time negative cosmological constant solutions of Einstein-Yang-Mills equations, possibly of black hole type and coupled with matter fields (see the series of papers culminating in \cite{chrusciel2018non}).
+Second, we may simply apply the powerful $0$-calculus for uniformly degenerate elliptic operators put forward in \cite{mazzeo1988hodge,mazzeo1987meromorphic}, whose variants have been extensively used over the years, notably in the deformation theory of Einstein metrics; see \cite{biquard2006parabolic,biquard2011nonlinear,mazzeo2006maskit,bahuaud2020geometrically,usula2021yang,fine2022non} for a sample of such applications.
+We point out that yet another route to the analytical machinery used here derives from the pseudo-differential calculus on manifolds with a ``Lie structure at infinity'' \cite{ammann2004geometry,ammann2007pseudodifferential,carvalho2018fredholm}.
 In this work we have chosen to frame our approach in the $0$-calculus setting not only because it seems best suited for further developments but also because its implementation naturally leads to the $L^2$ non-degeneracy requirement which is so ubiquitous in applications (see Remark \ref{non-deg:req}).